 Farmer considering new application for wind turbine at Lamorna after withdrawing previous plans

-A FARMER is considering a new application for a wind turbine at Lamorna after withdrawing previous plans due to a public outcry.
+A FARMER is considering reapplying to put up a wind turbine at Lamorna after withdrawing previous plans due to a public outcry.

 Free DT333 System Phone with all New NCP Panasonic Business...View details